-Another notable macroeconomic story this year has been a broad devaluation of the US dollar.
+Another notable - and perhaps Trump-related - macroeconomic story this year has been a broad devaluation of the US dollar.
 The USD trade-weighted index has fallen fairly steadily throughout 2025.
 Relative to its benchmark index, AGT has an underweight exposure to US assets, which has been working in its favour.
 Markets in the UK, Europe, and Japan have outperformed the S&P500 over 2025.
-However, interest in Al-related stocks has driven the US index to new highs in recent weeks.
+However, a resurgence of interest in Al-related stocks has driven the US index to new highs in recent weeks.